erostefano/fatigueAnalysis.js/README.md

 - **Missing Seed:** No seed has been set, making the models non-reproducible.
 - **Testing:** There are no formal tests to confirm the functions.
 Everything has been tested manually through exploratory testing.

+## Summary

+- **Model runs in the browser:** It is absolutely possible to run one or multiple models in the browser, though there may be some performance limitations at times.
+- **Train a model in the browser:** It's also worth exploring how well a model can be trained in the browser while keeping the user experience smooth.
+This will be analyzed in a future project.